fockee/fockee.github.io/index.md

 - Feature Learning Seminar (2022 spring) on papers:
     - the Tensor Program series, by [Greg Yang](https://www.microsoft.com/en-us/research/people/gregyang/), et al.

-- High Dimensional Statistics Seminar (2021 fall) on books:
+- High-Dimensional Statistics Seminar (2021 fall) on books:
     - [High-Dimensional Statistics: A Non-Asymptotic Viewpoint][4], by Martin J. Wainwright.
     - [High-Dimensional Probability: An Introduction with Applications in Data Science][5], by Roman Vershynin.
 - Spectral and Algebraic Graph Seminar (2021 fall) on the note: